ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-01-Chain.md

 ---

-A) Length and weight
+A) Strength and flexibility

-B) Pitch and width
+B) Length and weight

-C) Diameter and thickness
+C) Pitch and width

-D) Strength and flexibility
+D) Diameter and thickness

 ---

-Pitch and width
+C) Pitch and width

 ///